5/13/2024

 Analyst, West Park Capital

-all.
-Thanks for letting me ask a few questions and congrats on all the progress.
+Yeah, hey all, thanks for letting me ask a few questions and congrats on all the progress.
 First, I know you guys have previously had one GM, but this automotive win in OEM seems a little more secure, if you will.
-But, you know, I'd love to just get your thoughts on how important it is to get that first design win or just to secure a design win.
-Does it kind of put you in a better position to win these other RFPs that you're fighting for?
+But, you know, I'd love to just get your thoughts on how important it is to get that first design win or just a secure design win.
+Does it kind of put you in a better position to win these other RFTs that you're fighting for?

 speaker